omartra999/RechnerNetze/MAC.md

 > Works just like a Chord on a musical instrument, input = many notes of different frequencies at the same time, output = a harmonized understandable sound from the same instrument
 > Dividing Frequencies
 ## Time Division Multiplexing
-> Percussionist, Dividing the Frame to Bars per Beats, every instrument playes on its beat and grooves
+> Percussionist, Dividing the Channel to Bars per Beats, every instrument playes on its beat and grooves

 | Frequency Division Multiplexing                           | Time Division Multiplexing                                    |
 |-----------------------------------------------------------|---------------------------------------------------------------|